Home » Recipes » Guinness Gravy

-Guinness gravy is a rich, flavorful, homemade brown gravy that comes together in minutes.
-Featuring Guinness, this easy gravy is a great addition to your St. Patrick’s Day celebration.
-No pan juices required.
+Guinness gravy is a rich, flavorful, homemade brown gravy that comes together on the stovetop in 15 minutes.
+Featuring Guinness stout, worcestershire sauce, and English mustard, this easy gravy requires no pan juices to get excellent gravy flavor.
+A perfect addition to your St. Patrick’s Day celebration.

 A plate of mashed potatoes smothered with Guinness Gravy on a white plate.

-This easy homemade Guinness gravy recipe is the shining star in my recipe for bangers and mash with Guinness gravy.
-It’s the best Guinness gravy (I know, bold claim) and it makes a great accompaniment for a variety of roast meats and vegetables.
+This easy homemade Guinness gravy recipe is the shining star in my bangers and mash recipe.
+It’s the best Guinness gravy (I know, bold claim) and tastes delicious over mashed potatoes, paired with a variety of roast meats and vegetables, or served with leftover shepherd’s pie.

-While gravy can sometimes get a bad rap for being difficult, with complaints of lumpy or gelatinous results that leave people opting for a gravy free meal, I’ve never had those issues with this easy from scratch recipe.
+While gravy can sometimes get a bad rap for being difficult, with complaints of lumpy or gelatinous results that leave people opting for a gravy-free meal, I’ve never had those issues with this easy-from-scratch recipe.
+The best part is that this recipe doesn’t require pan juices to get great flavor.

 What You’ll Need

-The most basic of gravy recipes are comprised of the roux (fat and flour) and stock.
-This one swaps out part of the stock for Guinness and adds a handful of seasonings and spices to create its unique flavor.
-If you are a from scratch cook, you’ll probably find most of them in your pantry.
+Like most basic gravy recipes, this one starts with the roux (butter and flour) and stock.
+We swap out part of the stock for Guinness and add a handful of seasonings and spices, including Worcestershire sauce and English mustard, to create its unique flavor.
+If you are a from-scratch cook, you’ll may find many of these ingredients in your pantry.

 We are a participant in the Amazon Services LLC Associates Program.
 As an Amazon Associate I earn from qualifying purchases.
 Check out my Amazon shop to see all of my recommended kitchen tools.